MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_IsODPFile -** Is document in 'Open Document Format' used by OpenOffice.org

   - **Data\_IsPPTMetroFile -** Is document metro (pptx) file format

+  - **Data_LegacyFallbackReason** - Value that maps to an enum indicating the reason a fallback to the legacy open protocol was triggered during a document open

   - **Data\_LoadDocument -** Method LoadDocument execution duration in milliseconds